brian604/singlecellstudy/README.md

 [Single-cell landscampe of bronchoalveolar immune cells in patients with COVID-19](https://www.nature.com/articles/s41591-020-0901-9)
 - Data that is ready to be analyzed is in data/ in h5 format
 	- TCR-seq is out of scope in this analysis report.
 	- A normal subject (GSM3660650) has not been included in the analysis.
+	 Meta data containing patient and barcode information is in .txt file, named all.cell.annotation.meta.txt or meta.txt
 - Metadata containing patient (stratification into healthy/moderate/severe) and barcode are in the data/ folder.
 - Folder: image directory is broken down into the followings:
 	- pre_qc : Pre-QCed samples